 A great way to get more feedback about the highest-rated cell phone cameras is to read and analyze reviews written by buyers.

 Whenever I am buying digital photography equipment, books or almost anything for that matter, I rely heavily on ratings on big retail web sites.
-My most visited site is definitely a good resource for:Best rated Cell Phone Cameras.
+Amazon has more reviews than anyone else.
+It's my own most visited site is definitely a good resource for educating yourself on features:Best rated Cell Phone Cameras on Amazon.